Today 20:30 - 21:00

 Monday 20:30 - 21:00

-1/37.
-The series kicks off with a match between students from Sheffield and Warwick.
+11/37.
+The heats continue with a match between Durham University and Merton College, Oxford.
+A place in round two awaits the winner.
 Amol Rajan asks the questions.
 Also in HD.
 [S]

 Monday 21:00 - 22:00